Multitask Learning and Bandits via Robust Statistics: Robust Multitask Learning

-as $n_j$'s become large.
+as the sample sizes $\{n_j\}_{j\in[N]}$ become large.
 That is, we aim to correctly estimate all the poorly-aligned components, but the well-aligned components can be anything.
 We estimate each component $\beta^\dagger_{(i)}$ using the trimmed mean, which is robust to a small fraction $\zeta$ of arbitrarily corrupted samples.
-For a given component $i$, let the corresponding corrupted instances be
+For a given component $i$, let the corresponding corrupted tasks be

 By definition, for $i\in \cI_{\text{poor}}^\zeta$, we have $|\cJ_i|<N\zeta$.
 Thus, we can use the trimmed mean estimator to estimate $\beta_{(i)}^\dagger$: